preussal/icinga2-msteams/README.md

-# nagios-msteams
+# icinga2-msteams
-A Nagios plugin to send notifications to MS teams
+A Icinga/Nagios plugin to send notifications to MS teams

 ## prerequisites